The Essential Care Guide for Bumblebee Gobies

 The bumblebee goby can spawn both in a species and in a spawning tank.
 Bumblebee goby spawns in small caves which you can make from flower pots, empty tubes, shells.

 It is better to get 6-10 species and give them a chance to form couples themselves in a natural way.
-Before spawning the bumblebee fish should have high and diversified diet.
+Before spawning the fish should have high and diversified diet.
 Spawning is triggered with tank water renew, rising water temperature at several degrees and intensive aeration.

 The spawning itself occurs in a shelter.
 The male chooses a proper place and waits till the female passes by.
 When the female is ready, she swims into the cave and lays 100-200 eggs and leaves them after that.
 The male fertilizes the eggs and stays to protect the offspring.